 What is CMC like academically?

-What is campus life like?
+What is campus life like at Claremont McKenna?

 There are two on-campus dining options at CMC.
 Collins Dining Hall is the college’s only dining hall.
 You can eat breakfast, lunch, and dinner there on the weekdays, whereas only brunch and dinner are served on the weekend.
-The second option is “The Hub,” a grill in the Emett Student Center, which has a variety of quick meal options for those days you’re running late to your 9 am lecture (again).
+The second option is “The Hub,” a grill in the Emett Student Center, which has a variety of quick meal options for those days when you’re running late to your 9 am lecture (again).

 What is Global Citizen Year?

 Not everyone is ready or willing to go to college straight after graduation.
 If you’re looking to grow, explore, and get to know yourself and the world better before beginning your undergraduate career, then the Global Citizen Year is a great program for you.
 Global Citizen Year is an eight-month international immersion and leadership development program.
 It gives you an opportunity to live and work in Brazil, Ecuador, India, or Senegal.
 There, you’ll live with a host family and apprentice to a local organization committed to education, health, or the environment.
 CMC grants admitted students a one year deferral to participate in Global Citizen Year, as they believe this experience helps students develop vital skills and perspectives to become the changemakers that their college and the world needs.
 Although CMC is partnered with Global Citizen Year, the applications are separate.
 If you’re interested, check out the application.